oxygen-dioxide/milk-ja-vocalsharp/README.md

 ## Tech Specs
 - 6 pitches（A3、F3、D4、G4、PowerC5、Falsetto）
 - Japanese VCV
+- Breath endings: R (in development)
+- Glottal Stops: ! (in development)
+- Vocal Fry: ' (in development)

 ## Contributor notice
 Currently please don't create pull requests, especially those about .vsdxmf files.
 Because vsdxmf files are generated from oto.ini with my python script each time I build this voicebank.
 If you want to fix a bug or implement a function, Please [create an issue](https://github.com/oxygen-dioxide/milk-jpn-vocalsharp/issues/new) to let me know.